 i.
-Impact on Tourism and Hospitality Sector of India India is a developing country renowned for its distinctive traditions, history, and unmatched hospitality.
+Impact on Tourism and Hospitality Sector of India

+India is a developing country renowned for its distinctive traditions, history, and unmatched hospitality.
 It is a major destination for many international tourists and creating several employment opportunities and generating enormous taxes for the country.
 Basically, Indian tourism industry can be divided into three major segments, which are (i) international inbound tourism; (ii) domestic tourism; and (iii) outbound tourism.
-Reports showed that the Indian tourism and hospitality industry has created about 87.5 million jobs around the country. with 12.75 percent of total employment, which eventually contributing INR 194 billion to India's GDP.
+Reports showed that the Indian tourism and hospitality industry has created about 87.5 million jobs around the country, with 12.75 percent of total employment, which eventually contributing INR 194 billion to India's GDP.
 Besides that, the sector grew by 3.2 percent in 2019 compared to 2018, with 10.8 million international tourists arriving in India, generating USD 29.9 billion in foreign exchange earnings.
 In this regard, India ranked 8thin terms of total direct travel and contributed USD 108 billion to tourism and hospitality.
-The reports also showed that there is a 66.4 percent decline in overseas tourists' arrivals in India in March 2020 compared to the last year (Ahmed & ii.
-Impact of COVID-19 on Employment in Tourism and Hospitality Sector of India
+The reports also showed that there is a 66.4 percent decline in overseas tourists' arrivals in India in March 2020 compared to the last year (Ahmed & Krohn, 1992; Jaipuria et al., 2020).